Earn up to £20[4] every time you buy

 Find a policy that matches your needs as well as your budget

 We work with the most trusted UK car insurance providers so you can compare cover and find the policy that's best for you.
-Save up to £513.99ii on your car insurance
+Save up to £485[3] on your car insurance

 Young drivers’ insurance helps to protect you financially if you’re involved in a car accident.
-A policy can cover you for a variety of things, depending on the level of cover you choose, and as a minimum will cover you for:
+A policy can cover you for a variety of things, depending on the level of cover you choose.

-Costs of any damage caused to you or your vehicle
+A comprehensive policy protects you against any damage caused to you or your vehicle, plus fire and theft.

 Once you’ve passed your driving test and are no longer a learner driver, you’ll need to find some car insurance to get on the road.
 Drivers in the UK are legally required to have at least third-party car insurance in place, as a result of the continuous insurance enforcement rules brought in as part of the 2006 road safety act.